victorgan/victorgan.github.io/_posts/2014-09-15-organizing-files.md

 ### Daily organization

-Google Calendar for appointments.
+- Google Calendar for appointments.
 Places to Be.
-Goole Keep for To do list.
+- Goole Keep for To do list.
 Tasks to perform.
-Gmail with delayed sending.
+- Gmail with delayed sending.
 When Communicating with others.
 - To check everyday: Calendar, To do list, Email.
 Nothing else.
 - Problem: Sometimes I put tasks in Calendar, future emails to myself, or Google Keep.
 I need to consolidate.
 Perhaps just use Google Keep?

-### Requirements

-- Accessible on the web

 ### Website

-Dropbox -> Website
+- The most up-to-date version is on github
+- I have an offline version in Dropbox/Website

 ### PDFs of research papers
 Dropbox -> IFTTT